jacomyma/mapping-controversies/_pages/tuto-2-9.md

 **Duration: 45 min**

 **Goals**
-* Activate your knowledge use the same Scopus data differently
+* Activate your knowledge by using the same Scopus data differently
 * Extract an author-article bipartite network with **Table2Net**
 * **Visualize** and **annotate** the network
 * Write the **protocol**